d-val/cognitive_battery_benchmark/experiments/model_development/utils/models/Video_Swin_Transformer/docs/tutorials/5_new_modules.md

 So far, the supported updaters can be find in [mmcv](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/lr_updater.py), but if you want to customize a new learning rate updater, you may follow the steps below:

 1. First, write your own LrUpdaterHook in `$MMAction2/mmaction/core/lr`.
-The snippet followed is an example of cumtomized lr updater that uses learning rate based on a specific learning rate ratio: `lrs`, by which the learning rate decreases at each `steps`:
+The snippet followed is an example of customized lr updater that uses learning rate based on a specific learning rate ratio: `lrs`, by which the learning rate decreases at each `steps`:

 ```python
 @HOOKS.register_module()